-Each institution is permitted to submit up to a total of six (6) Routine Summary Forms per competition.
-The Routine Summary Forms are to be given to the meet referee, who will distribute and complete with the event officials following score verification and return them to the respective coach.
-It is the responsibility of the head coach to provide the skill information or two copies of inquiry form to assist the timely completion of this process.
+Each institution is permitted to submit up to a total of six (6) Routine Summary Forms per competition, not apparatus.
+The Routine Summary Forms are to be given to the meet referee, who will distribute and complete with the event officials following score verification and return them to respective coach.
+The Meet Referee may provide verbal feedback to the coaches, as well as clarify and/or provide additional feedback.
+It is the responsibility of the head coach to provide the element information or two copies of the inquiry form to assist the timely completion of this process.

 The procedure is in place for regular season meets only.
-Routine summaries shall be detailed in written form (judging shorthand shall not be used) and provide the skill deduction description along with the amount of the deduction.
-Judges are encouraged to use the comment section to give additional feedback to coaches.
+Routine summaries shall be detailed in written form (judging shorthand shall not be used) and provide the element deduction description along with the amount of deduction.

 Part I: To be completed by coach

 Name of Gymnast: Team:

-Number in Line-up: Event (Check event): Vault Bars Beam Floor
+Number in Line-up: Event (circle event): Vault Bars Beam Floor

 Signature of Head Coach:

-Part 2: Routine Summary should be completed independently by each judge.
-Judges should sit apart to complete the form. (judging shorthand shall not be used) Judges Number:\\\\\
+Part 2: Routine Summary should be completed form. (judging shorthand should not be used). eted independently by each judge.
+Judges should Judges Number d sit apart to complete the

+Start Value: Score:

+Element/Combinations Description Deduction